SledBlueRiver

 Riding in Blue

-A few little tips about riding in Blue River
+Here are a few little tips about riding in Blue River.

-- Be mindful of the many Caribou Closures in our areas and know where you are riding
+• Be mindful of the many Caribou Closures in our areas.
+Know where you are riding!

 Trail Use Fees

 Income generated with our trail fees contributes directly to our operational budget.
-A significant amount of that fee does go to grooming, however, there are so many more costs to running this type of operation.
-Zone fees, insurance and lawyer fees, accounting, human resources, trail head maintenance, parking lot snow relocation and signage just to name a few!
+A significant amount of that fee does go to grooming, however, as there are so many more costs to running this type of operation.
+Just to name a few:

 The fee structure is set by the Provincial Government and designed under a cost-recovery structure versus a path to income generation.
 This is why we work so hard to ensure our sponsors recognize the value in supporting this organization and always encourage you to support those that support your club.
 The sponsorship funds, as well as fundraising initiatives, serve to create some level of fiscal stability so that your Board of Directors and the SBR Team can continue to work on initiatives to improve your ridership experience.